-In 2016, PFIP supported the Bank of PNG and Centre for Excellence in Financial Inclusion in developing the country’s National Financial Inclusion Strategic Plan 2016-2020, launched in December 2016.
-The overall target of the four-year plan is to reach 2 million more unbanked low-income Papua New Guineans, 50% of whom are women with a wide range of financial services that includes savings, loans, remittance servicers and insurance, by 2020.
+In December 2016, PFIP supported the Bank of PNG and Centre for Excellence in Financial Inclusion in developing the country’s National Financial Inclusion Strategic Plan 2016-2020.
+The overall target of the four-year plan was to reach two million more unbanked low-income Papua New Guineans, 50% of whom are women with a wide range of financial services that includes savings, loans, remittance services and insurance, by 2020.

-PFIP is working with the PNG government and Bank of PNG to develop a pilot for Financial Education (FinEd) integration into technical and vocational college curriculums.
-PFIP is testing a new model, working specifically with technical and vocational training institutions to produce labor market-ready graduates who are better equipped to deal with financial decision-making.
+PFIP is working with the PNG Government and Bank of PNG to develop a pilot for Financial Education (FinEd) integration into technical and vocational college curriculum.
+PFIP is testing a new model, working specifically with technical and vocational training institutions to produce labour market-ready graduates who are better equipped to deal with financial decision-making.